TheRealAnonymous008/quartz/content/Persuasion.md

 ## Reciprocation
 * *Repay, in kind, what another person has provided; Give and Take and then Take*
 * By giving you impose a sense of indebtedness in the recipient.
-Compliance follows from Obligation.
 	* Indebtedness overpowers Likability. [^rec1] If you feel indebted, you are more likely to repay it even if you do not like the person.
 	* Another person can trigger a feeling of indebtedness by doing us an uninvited favor.
 Hence it is not just our obligation to repay, but our obligation to receive the favor.
 	* It can prompt unfair exchanges -- give a little and then take a lot more.
 Conversely, because of pressures, people do not ask favors they are not in a position to repay.